apache/flink-kubernetes-operator/docs/content/docs/custom-resource/snapshots.md

 ```

 {{< hint warning >}}
-Checkpoint history history cleanup is only supported if FlinkStateSnapshot resources are enabled.
+Checkpoint cleanup is only supported if FlinkStateSnapshot resources are enabled.
 This operation will only delete the FlinkStateSnapshot CR, and will never delete any checkpoint data on the filesystem.
 {{< /hint >}}